-Writers will engage in presentations, including:
+Writers engaged in presentations, including:

 We thank our keynote faculty, including Sera Rivers, Isaac Fitzsimons, Heather Demetrios and Alex Villasante, with supportive resources from guests Jane Houng, Michelle Hazen, and Alaina Kozma.
 Offered in this post are three perspectives about the retreat from three faculty members.

 RESPITE: AN ESSENTIAL STEP